Card sorting: online versus offline

 It’s a simple technique, and perhaps the most widely used during intranet and website redesigns.
 Run with multiple groups of staff, it can provide valuable insights.

 Card sorting is also described in the context of a full intranet redesign in the book Designing intranets: creating sites that work.
-To obtain a copy:

 Online card sorting sits alongside other options

 How useful is card sorting?